wallaby-rails/wallaby-rails/docs/controller.md

 end
 ```

-> NOTE: although it inherits `Admin::ApplicationController`, it is possible to access to all methods in `::ApplicationController`.
-Because `Admin::ApplicationController` inherits `ApplicationController` unless this is changed in Wallaby [authentication configuration](configuration.md#authentication).
+> NOTE: although it inherits from `Admin::ApplicationController`, it is possible to access to all methods in `::ApplicationController`.
+Because `Admin::ApplicationController` inherits from `ApplicationController` unless this is changed in Wallaby [authentication configuration](configuration.md#authentication).

 If `ProductsController` is taken, it is still possible to use another name (e.g. `Admin::ProductsController`).
 However, the attribute `model_class` must be specified.
 See [`model_class`](#model_class) for examples.